krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

 Bastion Host is another option – however, this requires additional servers, and you need to keep the SSH port open
 - Configure a bastion host within your VPC that can be accessed from your on-premises network, then use that bastion host to connect to the private EC2 instances via SSH
 - AWS Session Manager allows remote SSH login to private EC2 instances from an on-premises network, as it establishes a secure tunnel through the AWS infrastructure without requiring any open inbound ports on the EC2 instance or a public IP address, making it ideal for accessing private instances within a VPC; you only need the SSM Agent installed on the EC2 instance and appropriate IAM permissions to connect

+Most modern Amazon Linux, Amazon Linux 2, and Ubuntu AWS AMIs have SSM Agent pre-installed.
+If not use user-data.

 #### When you recover an EC2 instance using CloudWatch Alarm, what happens to the instance?